Are you solving the right problem? Turning insight into action

 From Problem to Objective: Finding the right direction

-Once the problem statement is clearly defined, focus needs to be obtained by identifying the unified objective of this proposed change initiative – which should be one ultimate objective statement that describes the target end state of the business once the project is complete.
-It is crucial for the key stakeholders to fully align on this objective statement, as it ultimately explains what the business get out of the project.
-Ambiguity around the core objective or consideration of multiple objectives may cause key stakeholders to be split in terms of what their focus is.
+Once the problem statement is clearly defined, focus needs to be obtained by identifying the objective of this proposed change initiative – which should be one objective statement that describes the target end state of the business once the project is complete.
+It is crucial for the key stakeholders to fully align on this objective statement, as it is, ultimately, when the project leaves its legacy to the business-as-usual operations.
+Ambiguity around the objective, or consideration of multiple objectives, will cause stakeholders to be split in terms of what their focus and priorities are.
 This is why a single clearly defined objective, which key stakeholders are aligned on, is critical.
 It ensures lasting buy-in throughout the change initiative and provides clear direction for the project.
-The Sponsor and Senior User, in particular, must be fully aligned with the objective, as they are responsible for ensuring the deliverables are integrated into the business, so that the intended impacts are realised, and those impacts ultimately generate the expected benefits and subsequent value.
+The Sponsor and, in particular, the Senior User, must buy-in to the objective statement, as they are responsible for ensuring the deliverables are integrated into the business and the intended benefits are realised.
+Both of which, typically, occur post-project.

 At CITI, we place particular emphasis on getting this step right.
 We work closely alongside our partnering organisations to facilitate focussed sessions with the right stakeholders in the room, ensuring alignment from the start and keeping the conversation rooted in the right space, and not prematurely drifting into exploring solutions.